ZuluTrade Review and Tutorial 2018

 |GBPEUR Spread||0.9 pips var|

-Zulutrade is a software company that manages an online social and copy trading platform.
-Essentially, it allows traders to copy the trades of experienced traders in the forex and binary options markets.
+ZuluTrade is an online social and copy trading platform.
+Essentially, it allows traders to copy the trades of experienced traders in the forex and binary options markets to achieve a level of automated trading.
 However, the social element also enables traders to leave feedback and share ideas.
 Today it boasts around one million users and executes a trade volume in excess of $800 billion.
-This page will break down how it works, covering costs, live accounts, user reviews, regulations, and more.
+This ZuluTrade review will break down how it works, covering costs, live accounts, user reviews, regulations, and more.

 A Brief History